terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/Security/SpringSecurity.txt

    * - Sr. No.
      - Option
      - Description
-     - Specified example
+     - Example
      - HTTP response header that is output
    * - | (3)
      - | \ ``max-age-seconds``\
-     - | Number of seconds for which the fact that corresponding site should be accessed only using HTTPS, is stored in memory.
-(Default 365 days)
+     - | Number of seconds stored in memory to access the relevant site using HTTPS only (365 days by default)
      - | \ ``<sec:hsts max-age-seconds="1000" />``\
      - | \ ``Strict-Transport-Security:max-age=1000 ; includeSubDomains``\
    * - | (3)
      - | \ ``include-subdomains``\
      - | Application instructions for sub-domain.
 Default value is \ ``true``\ .
-Output is stopped if specified as \ ``false``\ .
+It is no longer output when set to \ ``false``\ .
      - | \ ``<sec:hsts include-subdomains="false" />``\
      - | \ ``Strict-Transport-Security:max-age=31536000``\
    * - | (4)
      - | \ ``policy``\
-     - | Instructs regarding the permission method to display contents in iframe.
-Default value is \ ``DENY``\  (Display in frame is completely prohibited).
-It can also be changed to \ ``SAMEORIGIN``\  (allows to read only the page in the same site).
+     - | Instruct regarding the permission method to display contents in iframe.
+Default value is \ ``DENY``\  (display in frame is completely prohibited).
+It can also be changed to \ ``SAMEORIGIN``\ (allows to read frame only for the page on same site).
      - | \ ``<sec:frame-options policy="SAMEORIGIN" />``\
      - | \ ``X-Frame-Options:SAMEORIGIN``\
    * - | (5)
      - | \ ``enabled,block``\
-     - | XSS filter can be disabled by specifying as \ ``false``\ .
-However, it is recommended to enable this filter.
+     - | XSS filter can be disabled by setting it to \ ``false``\ ; however, it is recommended to enable this filter.
      - | \ ``<sec:xss-protection enabled="false" block="false" />``\
      - | \ ``X-XSS-Protection:0``\

 .. note::

     The processing for these headers is not supported in some browsers.
-Please refer the official site of the browser or the following pages.
+Refer to the official site of the browser or the following pages.

     * https://www.owasp.org/index.php/HTTP_Strict_Transport_Security (Strict-Transport-Security)
     * https://www.owasp.org/index.php/Clickjacking_Defense_Cheat_Sheet (X-Frame-Options)
     * https://www.owasp.org/index.php/List_of_useful_HTTP_headers (X-Content-Type-Options, X-XSS-Protection)

-For details, see \ `Official reference <http://docs.spring.io/spring-security/site/docs/3.2.5.RELEASE/reference/htmlsingle/#default-security-headers>`_\ .
+For details, refer to \ `Official reference <http://docs.spring.io/spring-security/site/docs/3.2.5.RELEASE/reference/htmlsingle/#default-security-headers>`_\ .

 .. raw:: latex